practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 So, a _get_line_ functionality must now, in 2025, be used from Erlang directly.

-A search brought me to Erlang's standard library's (first) _get_line_ function: https://www.erlang.org/doc/apps/stdlib/io.html#get_line/1
+A search brought me to the _io_ module of Erlang's standard library: https://www.erlang.org/doc/apps/stdlib/io.html#get_line/1

 Then I asked MS Bing AI (again), and got this answer to prompt "Gleam Erlang io get_line":